Izoee/NexnetPlus/EnableNexnetPlus.md

 9. Enjoy Nexnet+

 ## WARNING :
-- **You must open an in-game Menu before opening the Nexnet+ Menu or your cursor will not be visible.**
+- **You MUST open an in-game Menu before opening the Nexnet+ Menu or your cursor will not be visible.**
   - You can fix this by clicking anywhere on the screen to close the Nexnet+ Menu and reset it to its default position